pedrohenriquelacombe/spring-rest-advanced-search-example/README.md

 ## About

-The main goal of this project is to serve as a **basis to start the development of a new REST API**.
-The main goal of this project is to show two forms that we can build advanced query search with Spring Data JPA.
+The main goal of this project is to show **two forms that we can build advanced query search with Spring Data JPA**.

 - First one, mapped as version 1 ("/persons/v1"), we are implementing a **custom repository** and using the ** EntityManager** for build our condition query